How Are Fire Sprinkler Heads Positioned?

 For the most optimum service possible, pendant and concealed sprinkler heads should be placed in the centre of the ceiling in both residential and commercial properties.
 However, there are more downlights being installed into properties, so sprinklers are more likely to be as lined up with ceiling fittings as possible.
 Fire sprinkler systems and fire mist systems activate when the room reaches a certain temperature, so they will need to be located away from any hot pipes.
 They must also be installed where they can dispel water easily without being disrupted by elements such as beams.

-Here at RAD Fire Sprinklers, we have years of experience in installing fire suppression systems into residential properties.
+Here at RAD Fire Sprinklers, we have years of experience in installing fire suppression systems on residential properties.
 We can design your system to fit your dimensions exactly, placing sprinkler heads where they will be most effective.
 To find out more, please visit us on our website here.

 Before and after your fire sprinkler system has been installed, there could be hazards that will prevent your sprinklers from activating or working properly.
 If you have concealed sprinkler heads, they can easily become stuck to the ceiling if you decorate.
 When painting, try to avoid your sprinkler cover plates as they can be prevented from falling away.
 Also, try to keep any decorative pieces, such as chandeliers or tall cabinets away from the pendant heads.
 Positioning heads in the wrong place can leave your property at risk of severe damage and could pose a threat to life.

 Sprinkler systems are the most effective form of fire suppression and can keep your property safe for years to come.
-To find out more, or to receive a bespoke quote, please give us a call 01892 680090.
-Alternatively, you can fill out our online form.